fashni/InDoseCT/README.md

 # Installation
   * Clone or download this repo.
+  * Extract it if you download the zip file.
   * Make sure Python 3.6+ is installed.
   * Run `pip install -r requirements.txt` from the root directory of this repo.